damonbauer/Full-Screen-Nav/README.md

 }
 ```

 Also, you’ll need to position the close button.
-I do this by applying the following CSS:
+I do this by applying the following CSS (using the same class as defined in the plugin options [default is “.close-menu-btn”]):

 ```css
 a.close-menu-btn {